-Venezuela's new high value banknotes enter circulation - BBC News
+New banknotes launched in Venezuela

 Inflation in Venezuela is forecast to reach 1,600% this year.

-Until now, the 100-bolivar note had been the country's largest, but is worth just two US cents.
+Until now, the 100-bolivar note had been the country's largest, worth just three US cents on the black market.

 'More of the same'